KWYB

 KWYB (channel 18) is a television station in Butte, Montana, United States, affiliated with ABC and Fox.
 Owned by the Cowles Company, the station has studios on Dewey Boulevard in Butte, and its transmitter is located on XL Heights east of the city.

-KWYB-LD (channel 28) in Bozeman, Montana operates as a semi-satellite of KWYB.
+KWYB-LD (channel 28) in Bozeman, Montana operates as a low-power semi-satellite of KWYB.
 It simulcasts all network and syndicated programming provided by KWYB, but airs separate commercial inserts and legal identifications.
 KWYB-LD's transmitter is located southwest of Four Corners, Montana.

 History

 Channel 18 was allotted to Butte in 1983.
 A construction permit for a station to be owned by Community Christian Television was issued in 1986, but failed to materialize.

 In 1991, Continental Television Network applied for channel 18 in Butte and was granted a construction permit by the Federal Communications Commission on January 9, 1992.
 The launch of KWYB was delayed two years by transmitter site arrangements.
 To house its XL Heights transmitter, it reached a deal with local electric utility Montana Power Company to move into space formerly utilized by the company.
 However, Montana Power wound up moving out in 1996 instead of the previously planned 1994.
 This pushed back construction of the physical plant.
 Station studios offices were set up in a building on West Park Street.

 KWYB went on the air September 27, 1996.
 It assumed the ABC affiliation from two low-power stations operated by KXLF-TV/KCTZ, known as "KBZ", in the Butte and Bozeman areas.
 When it launched, the station also assumed a secondary affiliation with Fox for NFL football.
 A month later, K28FB—today's KWYB-LD—began broadcasting to Bozeman.

 In February 2001, CTN sold KWYB/KWYB-LP, along with KTMF in Missoula, KTMF-LP in Kalispell, and KTGF in Great Falls, to Max Media of Montana.
 They were the first television station acquisitions in Montana for Max Media.

 Max Media provided operational support to the Equity Broadcasting-owned Fox affiliates in Butte/Bozeman, Missoula, and Great Falls from 2003 to 2008.
 This arrangement ended in 2008, when Equity assumed programming responsibilities directly.
 In 2009, after a bankrupt Equity was forced to shut down the stations (including KBTZ channel 24 in Butte and KBTZ-LP channel 32 in Bozeman) because it could not convert them to digital television, the Fox affiliation migrated to digital subchannels of KWYB/KWYB-LD, KTMF/KTMF-LD, and KFBB-TV.

 On September 30, 2013, the Cowles Company acquired Max Media's Montana television stations for $18 million.
 The sale was completed on November 29.